bateman/python_pyenv_poetry_template/README.md

- help                 Show this help message info                 Show development box info clean                Clean the project - removes all cache dirs and stamp files reset                Reset the project - cleans plus removes the virtual enviroment) python               Check if python is installed - install it if not virtualenv           Check if virtualenv exists - create and activate it if not poetry/install       Check if Poetry is installed - install it if not poetry/update        Update Poetry
+ help                 Show this help message info                 Show development box info clean                Clean the project - removes all cache dirs and stamp files reset                Reset the project - cleans plus removes the virtual enviroment python               Check if python is installed - install it if not virtualenv           Check if virtualenv exists - create and activate it if not update        Update Poetry
 Project
  project/all          Install, build and generate the documentation project/install      Install the project for development